k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/04_PGSQL_setup.md

-# Setup PGSQL 13.3
+# Setup for PGSQL 13.3

-TDM 7.xx is certified with pgsql 9.6 & 13.
-You can supply access to his PG if you have one.
+TDM 7.xx is certified to be used with PGSQL 9.6 & 13.
+You can supply access to a Postgres SQL database engine if you have one.
+If you do not, one is supplied with the TDM application.
-TDM requires user & password with full create, delete and update privileges.
+TDM requires a username & password with full create, delete and update privileges.

-You also have the option install it from the K2View predefined **tarball** file.
+You also have the option install a Postgres SQL database engine from the K2View predefined **tarball** file.

-the tarball that is supplied by **K2view** is PGSQL 13.3 with TLS mode enabel, the the cert files can be found in:
+The tarball that is supplied by **K2view** is PGSQL 13.3 with the TLS mode enabled.

 - The certification files are located at /opt/apps/pgsql/bin/.crt
 - The configuration files are located at /opt/apps/pgsql/data
 - The user and password are postgres, port is the default (5432).

-## Prerequisite
+## Prerequisites

 - RedHat/CentOs 8, AWS Linux 2
 - 2 vCPU